mendicant-original/newman/README.md

 * A simple polling server provides a basic interface for reading email from a single inbox and then building up a response email.

-* Filters can be defined for handling messages based on their TO or SUBJECT fields.
+* Filters are provided for handling emails based on their TO and SUBJECT fields.

 * Filters can also be defined for handling messages based on arbitrary conditions evaluated against a `Mail::Messsage` object.